chrisns/talks/ProactiveClusterAutoscalingInKubernetes.md

 class: lead
 ---

-touch on all the bits of latency

-- healthchecks, startup, liveness, readiness
-- metrics collection and aggregation and sampling for scale decisions
-- container pull time
-- node provision/startup
-  and how thees can cause you to chase the traffic spike or infra failure you're enduring

-reference how much of the node you get for app space (not sure if this is necessary?) point at calculator

-demo game

-recap
-reference RAID and similar distributed tech of having hot spares

-talk through concept of proactive autoscaling with dummy low priority pod demo/video recap talk through why its a bad idea and complexities

-- multiple node pools
-- or assumes humongonous node types
-- plan is to waste money
-- assumes you're already at capacity and you don't have resource elsewhere in the cluster, or couldn't use pod priorities with the real workloads
-- its a hack, ideally it'd be in the autoscaler api/config

----

 ![bg](./images/bg.svg)

 # 👋<!--fit-->

 <!-- Hi,
 Thank you so much for joining me here today, it'd be great to hear where you're all from so please do leave a comment in the chat and introduce yourself.
-Likewise please use the comments if you've got any questions throughout this webinar and I'll do my best to get to them at the end.-->
+Likewise please use the comments if you've got any questions throughout this webinar and I'll do my best to get to them at the end, I'm also joined by some friends helping me in the chat who may get to them before I do.-->

 ---